mtvtech/aws-bootcamp-cruddur-2023/journal/week3.md

 # Week 3 — Decentralized Authentication

-Creating Amazon Cognito User Pool:
+1) Creating Amazon Cognito User Pool:

 In the first part of the exercise.
 I created a user pool in  Cognito a couple of time.
-The following screen shot shows the last user pool created when working on signup paage and recovery page for "cruddur" application.
+The following screen shot shows the user pool created when working on signup page and recovery page for "cruddur" web application.

 ![image](https://user-images.githubusercontent.com/124897604/227403924-f49a1076-fe6f-4d4e-94a3-beadaaae8b2c.png)

+2) Setup Environment variable in order to enable the signing page.
+The following JavaScript library is required in order to interact with aws-cognito.

+$ npm i aws-amplify --save

+s
+$

+4) sss
+5) sss
+6) ssss
+7) sss
+8)